Skip to contents

 .reference_level

 The value of .exposure representing the reference (control) group.
+For a binary exposure, naming it makes the exposure's other level focal, with the same consequence for .propensity, and a level the exposure never takes is an error.
 Automatically detected if not supplied.

 stabilize